-Section 1.5 Amendments to This Policy
+Section 1.6 Amendments to This Policy

-All amendments to the policies in this document shall be made only through the approval of the RTA Board consistent with the requirements to the extent applicable under applicable statutes.
-The RTA Executive Director or designee has the authority to issue day-to-day operational guidelines through Transportation, Maintenance and Administrative Bulletins, which are not required to be amended into the Handbook.
+All amendments to the policies in this document shall be made only through the approval of the RTA Board.
+All amendments must be consistent with the requirements of applicable statutes.
+Immediate changes required by statute will be made by the Executive Director and ratified at the next available RTA Board meeting.
+The RTA Executive Director or designee also has the authority to issue day-to-day operational guidelines through Transportation, Maintenance and Administrative Bulletins, which are not required to be amended into the Handbook.
 Bulletins are distributed to RTA employees and posted at RTA operating facilities.